SuperOfficeDocs/superoffice-docs/docs/developer-portal/howto/notifications.md

 * [Quote connector][6]
 * [Database mirror][4]

-To receive error emails at additional email addresses), update the application settings:
+To receive error emails at different or more than one email addresses, update the application settings:

 1. On the app page, select **Settings** from the left menu or click the **Edit** button.